rowlandhill/tic-tac-row/README.md

 ---

-### This SPA uses HTML, CSS, JavaScript and jQuery.
-In its current state, it is not quite a SPA, since the reset
+### Technologies used: this SPA uses HTML, CSS, JavaScript and jQuery.
-### button refreshes the page.
-Eventually I would like to add Bootstrap to the technologies list.
+### Eventually I would like to add Bootstrap to the technologies list.

 ---

 ### Document your planning and tell a story about your development process and problem-solving strategy:
 I began planning by drawing out a diagram of how I wanted the app to look.
-It's not entirely there, but it was helpful to have a visual before I started building.
+The finished product doesn't look exactly like my diagram, but it was helpful to have a visual before I started building.
 I then mapped out the steps that I would take to move the project forward, with a ton of help from the provided "to do" list: